Your Ultimate Tokyo, Osaka, Kyoto, Nara Itinerary

 The last bout clearly didn’t go as expected because at the end, many of the spectators started throwing their cushions on the ring.
 I have since read that this means the bout was either particularly entertaining or there was a huge upset in the win.
 Kind of like hockey and the octopus (look it up).

-Don’t worry if you aren't there for the tournament you can still visit the wrestlers at their training facilities.
+Don’t worry if you aren't there for the tournament you can still visit the wrestlers at their numerous training facilities.

 Explore the world of manga, arcades and purikura in Akihabara